 Low & High Fidelity Screens

 - Potential To Scale – SceneScout can be applied to other countries with thriving film and tv productions.
-It can help boost the profile of cities in countries looking to capitalize on their old history.

-Curation – Verified curation from location holders and film studios would be the best way to fill the content accordingly for SceneScout.
+- Curation – Verified curation from location holders and film studios would be the best way to fill the content accordingly for SceneScout.

 To retrieve all the information cataloguing past and current productions and their set locations, would require filing for a Freedom of Information with the Ontario Media Development Corporation (OMDC)

-Privacy and Participation – The issue of privacy can be on the place of interest.
+- Privacy and Participation – Privacy could be a concern place of interest.
 They may not want the attention of their location that was featured in a production.
 It can result in an influx of crowds, which might hinder daily operations or be of security issues.

 I want to keep developing SceneScout in some capacity.
 As I’ve participated in a few hackathons, I’ve started to learn about the aspects that go into the web and mobile app development.
 Hopefully, I can find someone who’d want to partner with me on developing SceneScount, when resources become available.

 Oh really?
 Did you want to read and look over more of the research and process that went into this case study?
 Click on the button to continue reading.

 For more case studies, click on one of the following below.